 Use Natural, Simple Methods to Clean

 While there are green cleaning agents on the market, some of them — shockingly — are not 100% “green.”
 Many have hidden chemicals within them.
 Therefore, if you’re looking for the best way to clean, opt for natural, simple methods to do so.

 For example, the American Lung Association states that warm water and soap are an effective way of cleaning, as well as using vinegar and water to clean glass surfaces.

+Is your home’s indoor air quality in need of improvement?
 Here at Robinson Heating & Air Conditioning, Inc., we can help!
 To schedule an appointment with our team of indoor quality professionals, call (513) 813-5107.